ITfoxtec/FoxIDs/docs/reverse-proxy.md

 The FoxIDs service support [custom domains](custom-domain.md) which is handled with domain rewrite through the reverse proxy.

-> FoxIDs only support [custom domains](custom-domain.md) if it is behind a reverse proxy and the access is restricted by the `X-FoxIDs-Secret` HTTP header.
+> FoxIDs only support [custom domains](custom-domain.md) if it is behind a reverse proxy and the access is restricted by the `X-FoxIDs-Secret` HTTP header or the `Settings:TrustProxyHeaders` setting is set to `true` in the FoxIDs App Service configuration.

 The [custom primary domains](deployment.md#custom-primary-domains) is exposed through the reverse proxy alongside optionally [custom domains](custom-domain.md).